magnusco/nonlinear_schrodinger/README.md

 # nonlinear_schrodinger

-Solve the nonlinear/cubic Scrhrodinger equation with periodic boundary conditions by difference methods.
+Class for solving the nonlinear/cubic Scrhrodinger equation with periodic boundary conditions by difference methods.